 Some of these cross-disciplinary qualifications and skills can and must be taught in seminars outside of German universities by involving experts from the field.

-The seminars aim to teach practical skills to the professionals and managerial staff from developing and newly industrialised countries alongside their university studies.
+The seminars aim to teach practical skills to the professionals and managerial staff from the global south alongside their university studies.

 Among other things, the seminars enable participants